-Finally, according to YouTube best practices, you should create a channel trailer to show new viewers what your channel is all about.
+Finally, according to our “how to make a successful YouTube channel best practices” you should create a channel trailer to show new viewers what your channel is all about.
 Creating this short video intro to your channel is an absolute must.
 Focus on introducing your brand and showing what your channel is about in a short and enticing trailer that makes it attractive to your target.
 Don’t be afraid to get creative.

 Creating your content may not be super difficult, but it’s also not as easy as having an idea and recording a video.
 It will require some planning so that the execution is exactly what you want.
 The key things to focus on while shooting your videos is ensuring you stay on topic, be concise, and make content your viewers want.
 Over time, you will learn what videos perform best on your channel so that you can continue creating videos people want to watch.
 To get there, first use these tips when creating your video content.

 Now that you now how to make a successful YouTube channel, focus on creating one video at a time.
 To start planning your first video, decide on a topic after making sure that your topic is something that people are searching for.
 You can do some keyword research using a tool like Keywords Everywhere, which can help you find keywords with significant search volume.
 These can help increase your chances of showing up in search results, but more on this later.

 Once your topic is clear, write a script that will help keep you stay focused while your record.
 You don’t have to write a fully developed script; talking points will be enough.
 Remember to keep your videos short since YouTube videos perform better when they aren’t dragged out and long.